Ziya-As/PostgreSQL/postgreSQL.md

 FROM products;
 ```

-Sometimes, you may want an additional column to label where a row comes from which result set.
-To do that, you specify the fixed value and a column alias as follows:
+We may want an additional column to label which dataset a row comes from.
+To do that, we specify the fixed value and a column alias as follows:

 ```sql
 SELECT username AS name, 'users table' AS source FROM users